yousefvand/shellman-ebook/manuscript/ns/archive.md

 ## archive

 Contains `archive` related operations like compressing and decompressing files/directories.
 In Linux, `tar` combines files/folders into a single file without compression and mixing it with some compression utilities gives us for example `archive.tar.gz`.
+Looking at this file's extension the `tar` part tells us this file is a collection of other files/folders and `gz` part tells us this collection is compressed using `gzip`.

-### compress tar.gz
+### archive compress tar.gz

 Compress file(s)/director(ies) into a compressed archive file (`.tar.gz`)